Study the religious dimension of cultures historically and globally.

 Our professors are not only experts they are dedicated teachers who will mentor you as you critically clarify your own assumptions.

-Religious Studies is a cooperative program Pomona offers jointly with Claremont McKenna, Harvey Mudd, Pitzer and Scripps colleges.
+Religious Studies offers a cooperative major/minor jointly with Claremont McKenna, Harvey Mudd, Pitzer and Scripps colleges.
 Courses at any of the 5Cs are open to you and advanced students may, with permission, enroll in master’s level courses in their area of specialization at Claremont Graduate University.

 The multidisciplinary nature of the major prepares you not only for graduate studies in religion, but also schools of law, medicine and business.
 Our students have gone on to a variety of careers, including in management, journalism and the media, college administration, primary and secondary education, government and health and social services.